stratosphereips/StratosphereLinuxIPS/README.md

 * **Docker Implementation**: Running Slips through Docker on Linux systems is simplified, allowing real-time traffic analysis.
 * **Detailed Documentation**: Slips provides detailed documentation guiding users through usage instructions for efficient utilization of its features.

+# Contributing

+We welcome contributions to improve the functionality and features of Slips.

+Please read carefully the [contributing guidelines](https://stratospherelinuxips.readthedocs.io/en/develop/contributing.html) for contributing to the development of Slips

+You can run Slips and report bugs, make feature requests, and suggest ideas, open a pull request with a solved GitHub issue and new feature, or open a pull request with a new detection module.

+The instructions to create a new detection module along with a template [here](https://stratospherelinuxips.readthedocs.io/en/develop/create_new_module.html).

+If you are a student, we encourage you to apply for the Google Summer of Code program that we participate in as a hosting organization.

+Check [Slips in GSoC2023](https://github.com/stratosphereips/Google-Summer-of-Code-2023) for more information.

+You can [join our conversations in Discord](https://discord.gg/zu5HwMFy5C) for questions and discussions.
+We appreciate your contributions and thank you for helping to improve Slips!

 # Documentation